Coastal Adaptation Strategy

 The Coastal Adaptation Strategy is proposed to cover the coastline between Cape Jaffa and Blackford Drain.
 This will include the areas of Cape Jaffa, Wyomi, Pinks Beach, Kingston SE township and Blackford drain area.

-The full strategy can be accessed via the link below.
+full CAS can be accessed via the link below.
 Alternately, please contact the Council office to request a printed copy of the strategy.
 To assist the community to further understand and interpret some of the more technical components contained within the strategy, a series of Fact Sheets and Frequently Asked Questions (FAQ) are also available.